StarTek (NYSE:SRT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of StarTek (NYSE:SRT – Get Rating) in a research note published on Sunday.
-The firm issued a hold rating on the business services provider’s stock.
+StockNews.com began coverage on shares of StarTek (NYSE:SRT – Get Rating) in a report released on Monday morning.
+The brokerage issued a hold rating on the business services provider’s stock.

-Several other analysts also recently commented on SRT.
-B. Riley reduced their price objective on shares of StarTek from $9.50 to $5.50 in a research report on Friday, March 11th.
-Barrington Research reduced their price objective on shares of StarTek from $8.00 to $6.00 in a research report on Friday, March 11th.
-Finally, Zacks Investment Research raised shares of StarTek from a strong sell rating to a hold rating in a research report on Thursday, January 6th.
-Three investment analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Hold and an average target price of $6.38.
+Other equities analysts also recently issued research reports about the company.
+B. Riley decreased their target price on StarTek from $9.50 to $5.50 in a report on Friday, March 11th.
+Zacks Investment Research upgraded StarTek from a strong sell rating to a hold rating in a report on Thursday, January 6th.
+Finally, Barrington Research decreased their price objective on StarTek from $8.00 to $6.00 in a report on Friday, March 11th.
+Three equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $6.38.

 - Get a free copy of the StockNews.com research report on StarTek (SRT)